Lightbulb moments: 5 reasons why you’re not achieving PR coverage!

 A final thought

 What a fantastic event Soulful PR Live was!
 Great content, inspirational speakers, and a fabulous mix of delegates.
 I have taken away a wealth of information and have already started putting it into practice.
 My first pitch to local media on the following day received an immediate ‘yes’ and I have a few other pitches in progress!

-I am also now so much more grateful for the PR coverage that I have achieved to-date!
+I am also now so much more grateful for the PR coverage that I have achieved for Marketing Vision to-date!